 Ladle the hot split pea and ham soup into prepared hot jars.
 Leave 1 inch headspace in each jar.
 The soup will thicken during the canning process, by the way!

-How Long To Can Split Pea and Ham Soup
+How Long To Process The Split Pea and Ham Soup In Pressure Canner

 Process jars of soup at 10 pounds pressure.
 Pint jars are processed for 75 minutes and Quart jars are processed for 90 minutes.